mehedihasan9339/DapperExample.API/README.md

 - **SQL Stored Procedures:** The application utilizes stored procedures for database operations, providing a robust and scalable approach to interact with the database.
 - **EF Core (for migrations):** Uses EF Core for managing database schema migrations and model mapping.

+## Why Use Dapper?

+Dapper is a lightweight, high-performance Object-Relational Mapper (ORM) for .NET.
+It's designed to be fast and efficient, making it a popular choice when working with databases.
+Here are some key reasons why you might choose Dapper for your project:

+### 1. **Performance**
+   Dapper is known for its high performance compared to traditional ORMs like Entity Framework.
+It uses raw SQL queries and maps the results to objects directly, reducing overhead and improving execution speed.

+### 2. **Simplicity and Flexibility**
+   Dapper provides a simple API for executing SQL queries and mapping the results to strongly-typed objects.
+It doesn't require complex configuration or setup, making it easy to use in smaller projects or when you need fine-grained control over your SQL.

+### 3. **Minimal Overhead**
+   Unlike heavier ORMs, Dapper adds minimal overhead to your queries.
+It doesn't track entity states or change tracking, making it more lightweight and suitable for high-performance applications.

+### 4. **Control Over SQL Queries**
+   Dapper gives developers full control over their SQL queries.
+While ORMs like Entity Framework abstract SQL generation, Dapper lets you write raw SQL queries, which is especially useful for complex queries or when you need fine-tuned performance optimization.

+### 5. **Support for Multiple Databases**
+   Dapper supports various database systems, including SQL Server, MySQL, PostgreSQL, SQLite, and more.
+This makes it a great choice for applications that need to work with different databases.

+### 6. **Easy Integration with Existing Code**
+   Dapper is easy to integrate into existing projects, especially if you already have complex or legacy SQL queries.
+It doesn’t require a complete rewrite of your data access code, making it ideal for projects that require incremental improvements.

+### 7. **Lightweight and Minimalist**
+   Dapper has a very small footprint, meaning it won't bloat your application.
+It’s simple, focused, and doesn’t impose unnecessary complexity, making it a great choice when you need a fast and efficient data access layer.

+### 8. **Active Community and Widely Used**
+   Dapper has a large and active community.
+It is well-maintained and widely adopted in production environments.
+Many developers use Dapper in real-world applications, which means it has been battle-tested and optimized over time.

+---

+### When to Use Dapper?
+Dapper is a great choice when you need:
+- High-performance data access with minimal overhead.
+- Fine-grained control over SQL queries.
+- Simplicity and ease of use without complex ORM features.
+- To integrate into an existing project with minimal changes.

+If your application doesn’t require advanced ORM features like change tracking, lazy loading, or automatic migrations, Dapper provides a simple and fast alternative to other ORMs like Entity Framework.

 ## Technologies Used

 - **ASP.NET Core 6/7**: Backend framework to build RESTful APIs.